 Early History of the Ed Koch Queensboro 59th Street Bridge

 Proposals for the bridge first began circulating throughout the 19th century.
 It was not until the turn of the century in the early 1900’s that a new organization titled the New York City Department of Bridges began laying the groundwork and plans for the construction of the Queensboro Bridge.
 The Department was led by Gustav Lindenthal.
 In conjunction with Williamsburgh Bridge designers Leffert L. Buck and Henry Hornbostel, the three men set forth the plans in motion to begin the construction of the Queensboro Bridge.
 The bridge took eight years to build.
 The construction of the bridge began in 1901.
 The Queensboro Bridge was opened to traffic on June 18th, 1909.

 The 59th Street Bridge in popular culture.

 Countless movies have been filmed on the 59th Street Bridge.
-A small sampling of well-known movies that filmed scenes on the bridge include such notable films such as The Dark Knight Rises, The Great Gatsby, Anger Management, The Accidental Husband, Spiderman 2002, and the iconic Woody Allan film Manhattan, which even used a photographic shot of the Queensboro Bridge in the move poster of the film.
-We should also not ignore the thousands of student films and amateur photography shot from a bridge that delivers the most breathtaking visuals of the Island of Manhattan.
+A small sampling of well-known movies that filmed scenes on the bridge includes notable films such as The Dark Knight Rises, The Great Gatsby, Anger Management, The Accidental Husband, Spiderman 2002, and the iconic Woody Allen film Manhattan, which even used a photographic shot of the Queensboro Bridge in the movie poster of the film.
+We should also not ignore the thousands of student films and amateur photography shots from a bridge that delivers the most breathtaking visuals of the Island of Manhattan.

-Who could forget the opening credits to the 1970’s television show Taxi that depicted a yellow NYC Cab crossing the bridge while the credits rolled.
-From motion pictures to television, print ads, commercials and song, the majestic qualities of the 59th Street Bridge and its surroundings have served the commuter, business, political and artistic world of New York City for over a century.
+Who could forget the opening credits to the 1970’s television show Taxi that depicted a yellow NYC Cab crossing the bridge while the credits rolled?
+From motion pictures to television, print ads, commercials, and songs, the majestic qualities of the 59th Street Bridge and its surroundings have served the commuter, business, political and artistic world of New York City for over a century.